-Natalia Berlizova (Natasha Ber) was born in Crimea, Russia in 1987, moved to Australia in 2011.
-Lives and works in Geelong.
-In 2014 commenced Bachelor of Creative Arts at Deakin University.
-Since 2013 has been a finalist of several art prizes across Australia, such as Maritime Art Award, Emerging Artist Award 2017, Black Swan Prize for portraiture.
+Natalia Berlizova (Natasha Ber) was born in Crimea, Russia in 1987, and moved to Australia in 2011.
+She lives and works in Geelong.
+In 2014 Natasha commenced Bachelor of Creative Arts at Deakin University.
+Since 2013 she has been a finalist of several art prizes across Australia, such as Maritime Art Award, Emerging Artist Award 2017, and Black Swan Prize for portraiture.

 EDUCATION – Norwood Secondary College

 2006/2007 VCE Studio Art